Evrgreen/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  A token is a unique string used to authenticate a user by sending it as the payload for requests

 - [ ] What steps can you take in your web apps to keep your data secure?

+      storing user information in hashtables, authenticating user sessions

 - [ ] Describe how web servers work.

+      a server listens for incoming requests and then runs the functions associated with those requests.
+Serving back any data needed to the client.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers. get- to retrieve data push- to add new data to a database put - to update an existing data entry delete- to ........well delete data

 ## Project Set Up